sublee/subl.ee/docs/resume.md

     nouns.
 For example, Netflix refers this project in [the Korean timed text style guide][netflix-style].

-    Use Go, RE2, GopherJS, Vue.js, Travis CI, Heroku, and GAE.

-[Tossi][], 2016--
+[TrueSkill][trueskill-py], 2012--
-:   An implementation of Korean allomorphic particles.
+:   A Python implementation of [TrueSkill™][trueskill] which is a rating
+    algorithm for Xbox Live.
     {: .note }

-:   Developed to provide the most natural Korean sentence in [Durango][].
-    Researched several linguistics papers.
+:   Implemented TrueSkill™ by Python with simple API to learn and share the
+    smart algorithm.

-[Profiling][], 2014--
+[Profiling][], 2014--2018
 :   An interactive profiler for Python inspired by the Unity3D profiler.
     {: .note }

 :   Developed to find bottlenecks in the <cite>[Durango][]</cite> server by
     Python and C. Designed a handy interactive TUI like [htop][] by [Urwid][].

-    On GitHub, 2700+ people stared this project.
+    On GitHub, 2800+ people stared this project.
 Also it was the 3rd daily trending repository at Sep 22, 2014.

-[TrueSkill][trueskill-py], 2012--
-:   A Python implementation of [TrueSkill<sup>TM</sup>][trueskill] which is a
-    rating algorithm for Xbox Live.
-    {: .note }

-:   Implemented TrueSkill<sup>TM</sup> by Python with simple API to learn and
-    share the smart algorithm.

 Others
+:   - [Tossi][] -- A utility for Korean allomorphic particles.
-:   - [SUBLEERUNKER][] -- A simple prody game of SUBERUNKER.
+    - [SUBLEERUNKER][] -- A simple prody game of SUBERUNKER.
                           Play it in your web browser.
     - [Flask-AutoIndex][] -- mod_autoindex for Flask
     - [Me2virus][] -- An XSS attack on [Me2day][], a social network service.